 Generation Home requires boosters to obtain ILA.
 This is to ensure that they understand their legal obligations as a booster, the risks involved, and their rights regarding the transaction.

-Generation Home is a first-charge mortgage lender that enables borrowers to add an Income Booster and/or a Deposit Booster to afford more.
-We are regulated by the FCA.
+Generation Home is a first-charge mortgage lender that enables borrowers to add an income booster and/or a deposit booster to afford more.
+We are authorised and regulated by the Financial Conduct Authority (FCA).

 To explain in more detail - Income Boosters.

 An income booster can be added as a mortgage applicant to increase the loan amount.

 While both owner(s) and booster(s) are named on the offer and are both jointly and severally liable for the mortgage payments, it is only the owner(s) who will be named on the title deed as legal owner of the property.

 To explain in more detail - deposit boosters.